vanderlee/limitslider/README.md

 By default, the	label will simply contain the current position number.

-Alternatively, you can set a function which will receive the current position as it's first (and only) argument.
+Alternatively, you can set a function which will receive the current position as it's first argument and the 0-based index of the handle as the second argument.
 The function should return a string.

 Please keep in mind that space on the slider buttons is limited.

 ### **limit** (default: `undefined`)